Tzivia E Adler has published a book and many article on a wide variety of subjects.

 Health & Family

-- “Family Tree” tells the story of a family’s relationship with a tree that grew from sapling to big enough to shade a house, and was finally cut down – and the stump provided many more hour of entertainment.
+The story of a family’s relationship with a tree that started as a sapling and grew tall enough to shade a house, and was finally cut down – and even the stump provided many more hours of entertainment.

 - If you swallow a watermelon seed, will a whole watermelon grow inside your stomach?